jackk25/Webby-Robot/README.md

 us to read numbers from the ports.
 These are then used to control the drive and turn speed of Webby.

 ## What is the current status of Webby?
-Webby's code is nearly complete, with only a few features, including fully incorporated gryo support, still in development.
+Webby's code is functionally complete, with only final bug fixes for mobile being implemented.
 However, Webby's VEX frame is not assembled, as I currently do not have access to the parts.
 Webby's theorized frame is a modified H-Drive system to allow turning similar to a car's turning.